 Another well-documented and accepted method for estimating helical anchor capacity is by correlation to installation torque.
 In simple terms, the torsional resistance generated during helical anchor installation is a measure of soil shear strength and can be related to the bearing capacity of the anchor.

 The capacity to torque ratio is not a constant and varies with soil conditions and the size of the anchor shaft.
 Load testing using the proposed helical anchor and helix blade configuration is the best way to determine project-specific K-values.
 However, ICC-ES AC358 provides default K-values for varying anchor shaft sizes, which may be used conservatively for most soil conditions.
 The default value for the Model 150 Helical Anchor System (1.50" square shaft) is K = 10 ft-1.

 The cross section of a square shaft is very compact which can allow the anchor to penetrate more easily through the soil.
 This compact shape also reduces the stiffness of the cross section and introduces more potential for buckling.
 These two factors make square shaft helical anchors better suited for tension loads.
-Foundation Supportworks, Inc. therefore recommends their use mainly for these types of applications.
+Supportworks, Inc. therefore recommends their use mainly for these types of applications.
 Square shaft helical anchors (piles) used in compression should be evaluated on a case by case basis by a qualified professional.